kenmccann/advanced-tier-offering/README.md

 The Venn diagram below represents the relationships between each of the Aqua Components.

 ![](https://github.com/kenmccann/advanced-tier-offering/blob/master/image/3vens.png?raw=true)
-Vulnerability scanning cannot happen without integrating the customer’s container registries into Aquasec and image scanning is dependent upon those registries existing within the Aqua console.
+Vulnerability scanning cannot happen without integrating the customer’s container registries into Aqua and image scanning is dependent upon those registries existing within the Aqua console.

-By default, Aquasec's registry configuration provides an existing container registry integration out of the box, which is Docker Hub.
+By default, Aqua's registry configuration provides an existing container registry integration out of the box, which is Docker Hub.
 This can be used to scan public images and is a good starting point to show customers if they want to see this work out of the box.

 Additionally,  Image Assurance policies cannot be applied to images from a repo, unless they originate from a configured container registry.